chuangcaleb/super-sus-stew/README.md

 ## Design

-With this datapack, if you right click a brown Mooshroom with a flower, and then use a Bowl on it, it will give you one Very Suspicious Stew, that grants a status effect according to the flower that you fed it with.
+With this datapack, if you right click a brown Mooshroom with a flower, and then use a Bowl on it, it will give you one Super Suspicious Stew, that grants a status effect according to the flower that you fed it with.
 This status effect is changed from the vanilla status effect.

 All other sources of Suspicious Stew (crafting, trading, chest loot, shipwrecks) currently remain the same with the same vanilla status effects, but can certainly be extended to include this special Stew too.

 ### 1. Status Effects

 1a.
 Tier progression: Players can have access to useful status effects before going into the Nether for Nether Warts or killing a Wither for beacon effects.
-Yet, the Very Suspicious Stew's effects are very limited in duration, so while 0:10 of Fire Resistance may be useful to keep on the hotbar to save their lives in a pinch, they will still need to do proper brewing to get 3:00+ status effects.
+Yet, the Super Suspicious Stew's effects are very limited in duration, so while 0:10 of Fire Resistance may be useful to keep on the hotbar to save their lives in a pinch, they will still need to do proper brewing to get 3:00+ status effects.

 1b.
 Duration length is now long enough for it to be viable for players to actually practically use them.
 They can be used at any stage of the game, even in late game since as a weaker but cheaper alternative to potions!
 Effects like Blindness and Nausea are made longer so that players can use them in minigames or role-play or whatever they need!